-You can claim in advance by up to 13 weeks (or 17 weeks if you’re 60 years old or over).
+You can also make a claim in advance by up to 13 weeks (or 17 weeks if you’re 60 years old or over).
 This can be helpful for anyone moving, you won’t usually get any money before you move.

-You can also appeal a decision.
+You can appeal a decision.
 You can ask Dumfries and Galloway Council to reconsider your housing benefit decision.

 Don’t delay in applying

 Don’t delay applying for housing benefit if you think you would be eligible for this.
 If DGHP or Dumfries and Galloway Council can’t complete an application form at a time when you call into the office or phone for an application form, then you should be supplied with a receipt showing that you made a claim that day.
 If your appointment is not until 2 weeks later your claim will still start on the day that you actually contacted for assistance.

 If you are making a claim at the Job Centre Plus for benefits such as Jobseekers Allowance, Employment and Support Allowance, Income Support, Pension Credit then your claim for Housing Benefit will be part of your Universal Credit claim and will be paid to you by the Department for Work and Pensions (DWP) and not Dumfries and Galloway Council to process.
 This will save you making a separate Housing Benefit application.

 What happens next?